-In the years immediately following the Council of Trent, Charles Borromeo (1538-1584), a cardinal and the archbishop of Milan becinstrumental in establishing the reforms of Trent.
-On behalf of Pope Pius IV, Charles oversaw the composition of the Roman Catechism and the Roman Missal, the Church's liturgical book.
+In the years immediately following the Council of Trent, Charles Borromeo (1538-1584), a cardinal and the archbishop of Milan becar instrumental in establishing the reforms of Trent.
+On behalf of Pope Pine IV Charles oversaw the composition of the Roman Catechism and the Roman Missal, the Church's liturgical book.
 He supervised the Church's implementation of many efforts to instruct the people in the faith.
 Cardinal Borromeo established seminaries for the training of priests, and worked to improve the way the Church celebrated the Sacraments.
 He used the wealth he inherited from his family for the care of the poor, and often personally tended to people who suffered from starvation and diseases.
-His death at the age of forty-six was caused, in no small measure, by the way he gave of himself in service to the Church century, the list of reformers who separated their followers from the Church of Rome included John Calvin (1509-1564), Philipp Melanchthon (1497-1560), Ulrich Zwingli (1484-1531) King Henry VIII (1491-1547), and Archbishop Thomas the Sacrament to a plague victim in Milan, 1576 (oil on carryas)
+His death at the age of forty-six was caused, in no small measure, by the way he gave of himself in service their followers from the